In this step-by-step guide I’ll show you exactly how to build a church website you can be proud of.

-For the sake of $3.95 a month for hosting, you give your visitors a credible first impression with a professional look, whislt at the same time, having the freedom and control to have exactly the kind of site your church needs.
+For the sake of $3.95 a month for hosting, you give your visitors a credible first impression with a professional look, whilst at the same time, having the freedom and control to have exactly the kind of site your church needs.

-This is exactly why in this step by step guide I’m going to show you how to start your church website the exact way I build all my sites.
+This is exactly why in this step-by-step guide I’m going to show you how to start your church website the exact way I build all my sites.

-Let’s move onto step 2…
+Let’s move on to step 2…

 If your website is the house you’ll be building, the domain is your online address and your hosting is the land you’re building it on.